serverless/serverless/README.md

 * **No Breaking Changes:** No breaking changes for the "aws" Provider.
 * **New AWS Lambda Runtimes:** "python3.12", "dotnet8", and "java21".
 * **Support Command:** Send support requests to our team directly from the CLI, which auto-include contextual info which you can review before sending.
-* **Debug Summary for AI:** When you run into a bug, you can run "serverless support --summary" to generate a concise report detailing your last bug with all necessary context, optimized for pasting into AI tools such as ChatGPT.
+* **Debug Summary for AI:** When you run into a bug, you can run "serverless support --ai" to generate a concise report detailing your last bug with all necessary context, optimized for pasting into AI tools such as ChatGPT.
 * **Advanced Logging Controls for AWS Lambda:** Capture Logs in JSON, increased log granularity, and setting a custom Log Group.
 Here is the [AWS article](https://aws.amazon.com/blogs/compute/introducing-advanced-logging-controls-for-aws-lambda-functions/).
 Here is the [YAML implementation](https://github.com/serverless/serverless/blob/v4.0/docs/providers/aws/guide/serverless.yml.md#logs)
 * **AWS SSO:** Environment variables, especially ones set by AWS SSO, are prioritized.
 The Framework and Dashboard no longer interfere with these.
 * **Build Plugins Run First:** [Build plugins now run first](https://github.com/serverless/serverless/issues?q=build+plugin), if they include the optional tags static property containing a `"build"` tag run first.